 Some people experience symptoms of nasal congestion, runny nose and sneezing after drinking alcohol.
 This is likely due to the dilation of blood vessels in the nose, resulting in mucus production and nasal symptoms.
 This would be classified as a form of non-allergic rhinitis.

-A fuller article on alcohol allergy is on the AllergyBestBuys website.
+There is a fuller article on alcohol allergy on the AllergyBestBuys website here.